Full disclosure–budgeting is hard.

 After taking control of this aspect of our lives, we noticed ourselves start to change.
 We thought about our future more and began making even more financial goals for ourselves.
 It was amazing how, after basically creating a map of our financial life, more possibilities appeared before us and we could envision ourselves accomplishing more.
 Our finances were no longer a black hole.
 We still have a long way to go, but we know where our money is going, how much we have to save, and how much we can afford to spend.

-But fear not, you can download my FREE Budgeting 101 Template to get you started!
+But fear not, you can download my FREE Budgeting 101 Spreadsheet to get you started!
+Just click below to start your download.

 The template is set up to record bi-weekly paychecks by month, but if your income schedule varies, this can be easily customized.
 It also accommodates two separate individuals, but if only one person will be using it, you can just delete the cells for the second person.